 You can get care from providers not in your plan's network, but you will pay more for your out-of-pocket costs.

-If you're a Blue Cross and Blue Shield of Oklahoma (BCBSOK) member, register or log in to Blue Access for MembersSM, our secure member website, for a personalized search based on your health plan and network.
+If you're a BCBSOK member, register or log in to Blue Access for MembersSM, our secure member website, for a personalized search based on your health plan and network.

-- You may need to get pre-authorization (or pre-notification) from BCBSOK before getting certain tests or services.
-Your doctor's office will call the pre-authorization number on the back of your BCBSOK member ID card to confirm.
+- You may need to get prior authorization (or pre-authorization) from BCBSOK before getting certain tests or services.
+Your doctor's office will call the prior authorization number listed on your BCBSOK member ID card to confirm.
 You can also call before you go for care or to confirm your doctor's office has gotten the needed authorization.